-Today we visit Kettle’s Yard, a most unusual collection created by Jim Ede, once a curator at the Tate Gallery.
+Today we visit the newly reopened Kettle’s Yard, a most unusual collection created by Jim Ede, once a curator at the Tate Gallery.
 This is more than just an art collection.
 The building and the way in which the artworks and other objects are displayed are unique.
 In many ways Kettle’s Yard retains the characteristics of a real home where you we can sit in the chairs and read the books.
 Key 20th-century artists represented here include Ben and Winifred Nicholson, Christopher Wood, Alfred Wallis and David Jones, with sculptures by Barbara Hepworth, Henry Moore, Brancusi, Joan Miró and Gaudier-Brzeska.
 Ede, who lived here with his wife Helen for sixteen years, set out to engage students with: “a living place where works of art could be enjoyed …where people could be unhampered by the great austerity of the museum or public art gallery”.

 Next, we board our coach and drive to Grantchester for lunch.
 After lunchtime at leisure we will take a literary walk focused on Rupert Brooke, a quintessentially English poet, who died from an infected lip on the Gallipoli campaign during WWI and is buried on the island of Scyros in the Mediterranean.
 Brooke’s famous poem, The Old Vicarage, Grantchester, speaks of the town and asks: